 - Don't forget to respect the communications consents.

-- Set the date to 4 years ago - there's no point in asking for GADs from donors who only gave over 4 years ago
+- Use the Total Contribution Fields to search back 4 years.
+There's no point in asking for GADs from donors who only gave over 4 years ago

 - Filter on individual donors - no point in communicating to constituent types who can't Gift Aid - eg companies.